sbelectronics/midiplay/README.md

 ## Limitations

-The MPU-401 only supports 8 channels.
-Many midi files use more than 8 channels.
-You won't hear the sound from those other channels.
+The MPU-401 only supports 8 tracks.
+Many midi files use more than 8 tracks.
+You won't hear the sound from those other tracks.
 Bummer.

+I'm considering writing a subroutine to merge tracks to handle the case where there's more than one.
+I have no idea if this will work.

 ## Using the program